puneethegde/Deep-Learning-Algorithms-using-Pytorch-TensorFlow-Keras/README.md

 The ONNX format defines a common intermediate representation for deep learning models.
 It captures the model's structure, operations, and parameters in a machine-readable format.
 This representation is independent of any specific deep learning framework and serves as a bridge between different frameworks.
 ONNX supports a wide range of deep learning frameworks, including PyTorch, TensorFlow, Keras, Caffe2, and more.
 It allows you to convert models from one framework to ONNX format and vice versa.
 The ONNX runtime provides efficient execution of ONNX models across different hardware platforms, such as CPUs, GPUs, and specialized accelerators.
 The benefits of using ONNX include:
--Interoperability: ONNX allows models to be shared and used across different deep learning frameworks, enabling collaboration, and leveraging the strengths of various tools.
+- Interoperability: ONNX allows models to be shared and used across different deep learning frameworks, enabling collaboration, and leveraging the strengths of various tools.
--Model portability: With ONNX, models trained in one framework can be easily deployed and used in another framework without the need for extensive modifications or retraining.
+- Model portability: With ONNX, models trained in one framework can be easily deployed and used in another framework without the need for extensive modifications or retraining.
--Ecosystem support: ONNX has a growing ecosystem of libraries, tools, and frameworks that support the format, making it easier to work with and integrate into existing workflows.
+- Ecosystem support: ONNX has a growing ecosystem of libraries, tools, and frameworks that support the format, making it easier to work with and integrate into existing workflows.
--Hardware acceleration: The ONNX runtime provides optimized execution of ONNX models on various hardware platforms, delivering efficient performance across different devices.
+- Hardware acceleration: The ONNX runtime provides optimized execution of ONNX models on various hardware platforms, delivering efficient performance across different devices.
 To use ONNX, you typically start by training a deep learning model in your preferred framework.
 Then, you can export the model to the ONNX format using the framework's ONNX exporter or conversion tools.
 Finally, you can import the ONNX model into another framework or use it with the ONNX runtime for inference or further optimization.
 Overall, ONNX simplifies the process of working with deep learning models by promoting interoperability, portability, and efficient execution across different frameworks and hardware platforms.